 There are 3 types of appraiser license in Indiana, which are the Appraiser Trainee, Certified Residential Appraiser, and Certified General Appraiser.

-This is a complete guide for those who are considering to become a real estate appraiser in Indiana.
-Here, you’ll find the step by step instruction to obtain the IN appraiser license, the income details, the format of the exam, and many practical career tips.
+This is a complete guide for those considering to become a real estate appraiser in Indiana.
+You’ll find the step by step instruction to obtain the Indiana real estate appraiser license, the income details, the format of the exam, FAQ and practical career tips.

 How to Become an Appraiser Trainee in Indiana?